PeterCai7/Spring-Security-App-For-Practice/README.md

-# Traning-App-Spring-Securiity
+# Training-App-Spring-Securiity
-This is a tranning app from Udemy course on Spring Security
+This is a tranning app from [Udemy course](https://www.udemy.com/course/spring-hibernate-tutorial/) on Spring Security